 You could also save dollars by installing a standby power controller – which cuts off power to electronic devices when they’re switched to standby mode – or by simply switching off appliances at the wall.

 The second fridge is almost as common to the Australian verandah or garage as the barbecue.
-But being on ‘round the clock also means they end up being the most expensive appliance in the home – running two is a needless doubling of those costs.
-When you’re choosing appliances to buy, like a fridge, compare the energy rating of different brands and models.
-The higher the rating, the better the savings you could see on your quarterly bills.
+But being on around the clock also means they end up being the most expensive appliance in the home – running two is a needless doubling of those costs.

 1 Estimated figure provided by Carbon Cops show factsheet accessed December 2016.
 Carbon Cops is a December Films and FremantleMedia Australia production, with association with the Australian Broadcasting Corporation.